Public Address System and Other Announcers

 Less than 40 hours per week

-In a typical work week as A Public Address Announcer, you can expect to work Less than 40 hours per week.
+In a typical work week as a Public Address System and Other Announcer, you can expect to work less than 40 hours per week.

 Do Public Address Announcers work in an office-style work environment?